Bella Hadid: 2016–2017: Breakthrough

 In January 2016, Hadid made her Chanel Couture debut during Paris Haute Couture Spring/Summer Fashion Week.
 She also starred in Marc Jacobs' campaign, "My America".
 In February, she walked for Fenty x Puma at New York Fashion Week.
 She walked exclusively for Givenchy, Chanel, and Miu Miu at their shows at Paris Fashion Week in March.
 She also starred in Joe's Jeans Spring 2016 campaign.
 In May, she made her Australian Fashion Debut at Mercedes-Benz Fashion Week, exclusively opening and closing the Misha Collection Resort 17 show.
 She also walked for amfAR's 23rd Cinema Against AIDS Gala and Dior Cruise 2017 in London.

 On May 31, 2016, Hadid became an ambassador for Dior Makeup.
 She starred in a web series from the fashion house called Dior Makeup with Bella Hadid, and did a tutorial using their makeup for American Vogue's YouTube channel.
-In June, she walked Givenchy's Menswear Fall 2016 campaign in Haute Couture during Paris Fashion Week.
+In June, she walked Givenchy's Menswear Fall 2016 campaign in haute couture during Paris Fashion Week.
 In July, she walked for Versace, Dior, and closed the show for Alexandre Vauthier.
 She then closed the show for Fendi's Haute Couture campaign in Rome.

 Hadid started off the Spring/Summer 2017 season during New York Fashion Week, opening for DKNY and walking for Michael Kors, Anna Sui, Ralph Lauren, and Marc Jacobs.

 During London Fashion Week, she exclusively opened for Versus (Versace).
 During Milan Fashion Week, she opened shows for Alberta Ferretti and Fendi, walked for Max Mara, Moschino, Versace and Bottega Veneta, and closed for Philosophy di Lorenzo Serafini.
 She also starred in Topshop's Denim campaign.
 In June, she was featured in Givenchy's Fall/Winter campaign.
 In July, alongside Frank Ocean, Kate Moss, and others, she was featured in the Calvin Klein Fall/Winter campaign.
 In August, she starred in J.W.
 Anderson's Fall/Winter campaign.
-She also photographed her close friends, the Stark family, for W Magazine.
-In October, she starred in Misha Collection's campaign, "Gold by Misha".
+She also photographed her close friends, the Stark family, for W. In October, she starred in Misha Collection's campaign, "Gold by Misha".
 On November 30, she made her Victoria's Secret Fashion Show debut.
 On December 13, she announced her first clothing line with longtime friend and partner, Chrome Hearts.